Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting: Our Method:

 \subsection{The Consistency-based Prompting}

 Our prompting method is designed to reduce the discrepancy of the base \gnn predictions over random augmentations of the same input graphs.
-We achieve this without labels by utilizing an algorithmic augmentation step, and then generating pseudo-labels out of the unlabeled augmentations when their assigned scores by the \gnn meet a certain confidence threshold.
+We achieve this without labels by first augmenting the data with an algorithmic step, then generating pseudo-labels from the unlabeled augmentations when their assigned scores by the \gnn meet a certain confidence threshold.
 We provide the details of these two stages below.

-\textbf{\textit{Algorithmic augmentation.}} Consistency regularization techniques \cite{flexmatch2021} train \textit{strong augmentations} of samples using the pseudo-labels derived from their \textit{weak augmentations}.
+\textbf{\textit{Algorithmic augmentation.}} Consistency regularization techniques \citep{flexmatch2021} train \textit{strong augmentations} of samples using the pseudo-labels derived from their \textit{weak augmentations}.
 Since our focus is on optimizing the prompting module rather than fine-tuning the base \gnn, we adopt this technique as follows.
 We use a random non-parameterized augmentation algorithm (we use random feature masking in our experiments).
 More specifically, we mask a group of features with a certain probability.
 We augment an input graph $\graph$ to create a weak augmentation $\graph_w$ with masking probability $p_w$ and also a strong augmentation $\graph_s$ with probability $p_s$, where $p_s > p_w$.
 We pass $\graph_s$ through a learnable prompting function $f(.; \theta_f)$ to obtain a \textit{prompted graph} $\graph_p=f(\graph_s; \theta_f)$.
 We keep $\graph_w$ unchanged and call it a \textit{non-prompted} augmentation graph.

-\textbf{\textit{Learnable prompting. }} We use a prefix prompting module to enhance input samples for the base \gnn, inspired by \textit{in-context learning} \cite{gpt22019}.
+\textbf{\textit{Learnable prompting. }} We use a prefix prompting module to transform input samples for the base \gnn.
 Our approach is generic enough to allow the integration of different prompting functions.
-For our experiments, we choose a function $f$ that enriches the feature vectors of nodes since this particular design aligns with our augmentation technique of random feature masking.
-This way of adding learnable parameters is used in GPF-Plus \cite{gpf2023}.
+For our experiments, we choose a function $f$ that enriches node feature vectors, as this design aligns with our random feature masking augmentation technique.
+This way of adding learnable parameters is used in GPF-Plus \citep{gpf2023}.
+We discuss the choice of input-level prompt tuning and its relation to other parameter-efficient adaptation methods such as LoRA \citep{lora2022}, in Appendix~\ref{apdx:prompting_function}.